 Take a GOOD IDEA to Thanksgiving dinner

 Better yet… grab GOOD IDEA for the entire table.
 Pairing a GOOD IDEA with your dinner will help to reduce the post-meal glucose spike that leaves us feeling tired.
-Research has shown that drinking 1/3 of a GOOD IDEA before your meal and finishing the can with your food can help to lower post-meal glucose by 20%.
+Research has shown that drinking 1/3 of a GOOD IDEA before your meal and finishing the can with your food can help to lower post-meal glucose by an average of 25%.

 This blood sugar reduction is due to a unique blend of five amino acids and chromium picolinate.
-The amino acids (leucine, isoleucine, valine, threonine and lysine) and chromium work together to synergistically increase insulin sensitivity and reduce post-meal blood sugar by at least 20%.
+The amino acids (leucine, isoleucine, valine, threonine and lysine) and chromium work together to synergistically increase insulin sensitivity and reduce post-meal blood sugar by an average of 25%.
 This allows the body to more effectively transport energy into the cells, use our food as fuel, and stabilize our blood glucose levels.
 The end result is reduced post-prandial blood glucose spikes, which can help improve energy levels and reduce cravings.

 Take a Walk